-- 3.3.26 Several attempts were made to mine antimony at the Robin Hood Mine, to the north of Bassenthwaite village, during the nineteenth century (Whellan 1860, 283).
-However, the quantities produced were not sufficient to justify the costs of the enterprise and the mine had ceased to operate by 1860 (ibid). - 3.3.27 Unlike the remainder of the study area, the lands within Bassenthwaite were not subject to the commutation of tithes in the mid-eighteenth century and the production of subsequent tithe mapping.
-The former system of tithe payments in Bassenthwaite was already obsolete by the time of the Tithe Commutation Act of 1836, and had been discontinued following the enclosure of the commons in 1771 (Hutchinson 1794, 237; CRO(C) Q/RE/192).
-Compensation for the loss of tithes was provided by grants of allotments of land that were enclosed from the commons (Hutchinson 1794, 237). - 3.3.28 Underskiddaw: this township was not associated with a village of the same name but consisted of several hamlets, such as Great Crosthwaite, Millbeck, and Applethwaite (Whellan 1860, 328).
-A mill had been present in Millbeck from at least as early as 1688 and was developed into a woollen mill complex in c1760, which was supported by fulling and carding mills and a second woollen mill was in operation at Apperthwaite in 1847 (Apperley and Denman 2012).
-Factories producing coarse woollen goods were recorded in Millbeck and Applethwaite in 1860 (Whellan 1860, 328).
-The Keswick station of the Cockermouth, Keswick, and Penrith Railway, which opened in 1864, and the associated Keswick Hotel, which opened in 1869, were both situated within Underskiddaw (Apperley and Denman 2012).
-The Keswick School of Industrial Arts, which produced work in wood and metal, was situated in Underskiddaw from 1894 and was funded by the sale of its products (ibid). - 3.3.29 Keswick: the earldom of Derwentwater was created in the late seventeenth century by James II and the second earl, James, was executed as a result of being implicated in the Jacobite rebellion of 1715 (Lysons and Lysons 1816, 81-9).
+- 3.3.33 A fair for sheep, cattle, and wool was being held in Threlkeld in 1860 and the contemporary village was described as being small and clean with a population of 120 people (Whellan 1860, 553).
+Small-scale lead mining was undertaken at this time and continued into the early-nineteenth century (op cit, 552; Hall 2014).
+The Threlkeld Granite Quarry opened in 1864 and a granite and concrete works opened near to Threlkeld Railway Station in the 1890s.
+Wrestling, hunting and fishing were described as recreational activities (Whellan 1860, 552; 554). - 3.3.34 The road between Penrith and Keswick passes through Threlkeld and was turnpiked in 1762 (Hall 2014).
+The Cockermouth, Keswick, and Penrith railway (Site 21) passed to the south of Threlkeld and Threlkeld Station was established to the south of the River Glenderamackin.
+A pedestrial entrance tunnel (Site 139) to the platform lay within the study area. - 3.3.35 Keswick: the earldom of Derwentwater was created in the late seventeenth century by James II and the second earl, James, was executed as a result of being implicated in the Jacobite rebellion of 1715 (Lysons and Lysons 1816, 81-9).
 The manors of Castlerigg and Keswick thereby forfeited to the crown and were settled upon the Royal Greenwich Hospital for Seamen by an act of parliament (ibid).
-In addition to freehold estates of woodland and leased farmland, the Royal Greenwich Hospital also - 3.3.30 Copper mining became a significant industry in the environs of Keswick during the 1560s and the Society or Company of the Mines Royal, incorporated in 1568, granted privileges and monopolies to Daniel Hechstetter and Thomas Thurland (Bott 1994, 17-19).
+In addition to freehold estates of woodland and leased farmland, the Royal Greenwich Hospital also - 3.3.36 Copper mining became a significant industry in the environs of Keswick during the 1560s and the Society or Company of the Mines Royal, incorporated in 1568, granted privileges and monopolies to Daniel Hechstetter and Thomas Thurland (Bott 1994, 17-19).
 Prospection and extraction had been undertaken in the local area by Hechstetter since 1564 and this increased considerably during the later 1560s at numerous workings in the surrounding valleys (ibid).
 In addition to the mines, substantial processing works and facilities and habitation for the mine workers were established, including a large complex at Brigham, at the eastern side of Keswick, to the east of the study area (ibid).
 The intensive activity at forges, such as Brigham, would have created a considerable demand for fuel, such as coal, peat, and charcoal (op cit, 19), and the local woodlands are highly likely to have been used as a source of charcoal.
 The impact, for example, of small scale iron bloomeries in Cumbria is attested by the prohibition of bloomeries in 1564, as a result of their effect on local woodlands (Marshall and Davis-Shiel 1977, 32) and the use of early coppicing to provide timber for charcoal, from around the fourteenth century (Bowden 2000, 6; Winchester 1987, 104), was gradually eclipsed by the introduction of managed coppicing from the fifteenth and sixteenth centuries (Bowden 2000, 6; Winchester 1987, 100; 105-7).
 The production of timber and charcoal in association with copper mining and processing is likely to have been undertaken in tandem with bark peeling, as bark was a necessary resource for use in the local leather industries (Denman 2012a).
 Copper mining in the Keswick area had declined by c1625 (ibid) and although attempts were made to mine a variety of minerals from the local area between the seventeenth and nineteenth centuries, including lead (galena) and cobalt, these enterprises were generally small in scale and short lived (Bott 1994, 27).